Let’s be real—when Indians say, “Let’s go on a road trip,” what they really mean is:

 Step 5: ‘That’ Famous Place Everyone Knows About

 Arey bro, tum Ayodhya gaye and didn’t stop for that legendary kachori-jalebi combo near Hanuman Garhi?
 Cancel the trip.
 Every state has at least one joint that has achieved mythical status.
-You miss it—you’ve basically failed as a traveler.
+India’s regional food diversity makes sure you never run out of stops.

 Step 6: Food Photo Shoots That Delay Everyone